danlyke/libfby/README.md

 ### Parsers

 One built on flex, one built on Perl style regexes.

+### Accessories

+There are some functions for finding image info, basic string operations, stuff like that.

+### Network Framework

+A basic network event loop.

+See the example_netserver.cpp and example_httpserver*.cpp

+## Environment

+I'm working to extract all of the Managed Visual C++ isms out of this.
+Undoubtedly shortly after I do so someone will pay me to put them back in.

+Other than that, I'm fumbling through learning CMake and hoping that most of this stuff will end up cross-platform.

 ### Ubuntu packages I know I depend on